Old Latin: In popular fiction

-The Italian director Matteo Rovere has shot the 2019 film The First King: Birth of an Empire and the 2020–2022 TV series Romulus with dialog in a reconstructed version of Old Latin.

-The linguists have had to make concessions for ease of filming and not going too much against the expectations of viewers.

-For example, the character of the Lady of the Wolves is Lukwòsom Pòtnia (an allusion to Homer's Potnia theron) since Latin domina did not have the desired nuances.

-Before rhotacism, Old Latin had lots of sibilants, so some had to be substituted to ease the actors' work.
+The 2019 film The First King: Birth of an Empire and the 2020–2022 TV series Romulus, both by Italian director Matteo Rovere, have dialogue in a reconstructed version of Old Latin.
+However, the linguists had to make concessions for ease of filming, and in order not to go too much against the expectations of viewers.
+For example, the character of the Lady of the Wolves is Lukwòsom Pòtnia (an allusion to Homer's Potnia theron, "Lady of Animals") since Latin domina ("mistress") did not have the desired nuances.
+Additionally, before rhotacism, Old Latin had lots of sibilants, so some had to be substituted to ease the actors' work.